alliancecan/driconnect/driconnect/content/program.en.md

             Chair, Alliance Researcher Council; University of Victoria
           </p>
           <p><small>
             In 2021 the Researcher Council provided a list of priorities in a number of critical areas that were used as input to the Strategic Plans of the Alliance.
+          </small></p>
+          <p><small>
-Recently, the Researcher Council was been reviewing the priorities and identifying gaps in our list.
+            Recently, the Researcher Council has been
+            reviewing the priorities and identifying gaps in our list.
+          </small></p>
+          <p><small>
             We are finalizing an addendum to our initial document that focuses specifically on cloud computing (both community and commercial clouds) that is based on the original input from the community, a cloud working group, a cloud survey working group and the output of the survey.
+          </small></p>
+          <p><small>
             We review the priorities and give the Researcher Council perspective on the implementation of our priorities and activities to provide input in other areas, such as research software.
           </small></p>
         </details>
       </div>